qcwthu/qcwthu.github.io/_pages/publications.md

 {% include base_path %}

-You can find a full list of my papers on <a href="https://scholar.google.com/citations?user=OwBrmXwAAAAJ">my Google Scholar profile</a>.
+You can find a full list of my papers on my <a href="https://scholar.google.com/citations?user=OwBrmXwAAAAJ">Google Scholar</a> profile.

 {% for post in site.publications reversed %}
   {% include archive-single.html %}
 {% endfor %}